 Downtown Facade Grant Program is Launched

-Downtown Mesquite property and business owners now have the opportunity to improve the outward appearance of their downtown locations with assistance of the Downtown Façade Improvement Program, approved by Mesquite City Council on May 20.
+Downtown Mesquite property and business owners now have the opportunity to improve the outward appearance of their downtown locations with assistance of the Downtown Façade Improvement Program, recently approved by Mesquite City Council.

 The grant, which will be in the form of a reimbursement, will be for 50% of the cost of a façade rehabilitation up to $20,000.
 The program is funded by the Towne Centre Tax Increment Finance Reinvestment Zone No. Two, and a pool of $80,000 is available through the current fiscal year, which ends Sept.
 30.